Helsinki-NLP/OpusFilter/README.md

 Returned score is the length of the longests words across the segments.
 The length has to below the threshold.

+In order to allow have different thresholds per language, the threshold parameter can also be given as a list.

 ### Script and language identification filters